Charleroi–Monessen Bridge

-The Charleroi-Monessen Bridge, officially the John K. Tener Memorial Bridge, is a two lane structure spanning the Monongahela River.
-The bridge connects North Charleroi in Washington County, Pennsylvania and Monessen in Westmoreland County, Pennsylvania.
+The Charleroi–Monessen Bridge, officially the John K. Tener Memorial Bridge, is a two lane structure spanning the Monongahela River.
+The bridge connects North Charleroi in Washington County, Pennsylvania, and Monessen in Westmoreland County, Pennsylvania.
 The structure connects Route 88 on the west bank of the river and Route 906 on the east side.
 The bridge, which opened in 2013, replaced a 1906 structure.
-The original bridge was closed in 2009 due to structural deficiency.
+The original bridge closed in 2009 due to structural deficiency.